 Resources for Head Start Programs

 This guide for families, produced by the Massachusetts Head Start Association, emphasizes the importance of establishing good oral health habits at an early age and maintaining them throughout life.
-Topics include primary teeth and tooth decay, checking for white spots, infection, oral hygiene during pregnancy and infancy, toothbrushing and toothbrush care, bottles and cups, snacking, medicine and the first dental visit.
 The guide is available in English, Arabic, Chinese (traditional), Haitian Creole, Khmer, Vietnamese, Portuguese, Portuguese Cape Verde, Russian, Somali, Spanish and Vietnamese.

 The brochure How Can Head Start Staff, Dental Professionals and Child Health Advocates and Policymakers Help? focuses on the problems Head Start children have in accessing dental care and presents ways various groups can help.